rajeev29five/rajeev29five.github.io/index.md

 **5** = **4(read)** + **0(no permission)** + **1(execute)**

-To change mode bits of a directory use `-R` arguement with chmod as shown below.
+To change mode bits of a directory use `-R` argument with chmod as shown below.
 Using `-R` with **chmod** will recursively change the mode bits of all the files inside that directory to specified modes.

 <p class="terminal">Terminal</p>
 ```